 - Articles from Applying Anthropology: An Introductory Reader.

 I encourage anthropologists to put a syllabus online at the AAA Teaching Materials Exchange.
 I was on the advisory board for this project–there is a need for a central high-quality hub of teaching materials.
-I’ve also posted a review of the Best Introduction to Anthropology Syllabus – Four Fields Anthropology (current as of fall 2012–please let me know if you’ve seen a good new syllabus).
+I’ve also posted reviews of the Best Introduction to Anthropology Syllabus 2012 – Four Fields Anthropology and Best Introduction to Anthropology Syllabus – Four Fields 2013.

 I originally used the Gomberg-Muñoz ethnography in a Peoples and Cultures of Latin America and the Caribbean course.
 It is short, inexpensive, and quite helpful to confront stereotypes about illegal immigration.
 This is especially important for Anthropologists Studying Immigration as immigration reform legislation was introduced in 2013.